cojiso/creturn/README.md

 - Grok (grok.com)
 - And many others!

+## Usage

+- **Extension icon**: Colored when active, gray when inactive
+- **Click icon**: Toggle on/off for current site or access options
+- **Typing**: Enter for line breaks/character conversion, Ctrl+Enter to send

 ## Custom Configuration

-You can customize cReturn with your own configuration file:
+Add support for additional sites by creating a JSON configuration file:

-1. Create a JSON configuration file (see format below)
+1. Create a configuration file (format below)
-2. Host it on GitHub
+2. Host it on GitHub (raw.githubusercontent.com URL)
-3. Enter the URL (raw.​githubusercontent.​com) in the extension options page
+3. Enter the URL in extension options

-### Configuration File Format
+### Configuration Format

 ```json
 {